kenjiaiko/secml/README.md

 # Basis
 A data sets in security typified by malware and spam messages are constantly changing their nature according to time axis, so it is difficult to implement countermeasures permanently.
-In this paper, we focus on the Scale-free of a data set with the property of Concept Drift and propose a method to detect while following automatically the change of data distribution.
+In this paper, we focus on the Scale-free of a data set with the property of Concept-Drift and propose a method to detect while following automatically the change of data distribution.

 <img src="pngs/time.png" width="480px">